2vg/mofuw/README.md

 if you will using mofuw, you will be very surprised.

-**Now support GET, POST, PATCH, PUT, DELETE, OPTIONS method only**

 ## Feature
 - high-performance
 - low used memory
-- used backend is libuv, so Asynchronous I/O
+- used backend is Nim's asyncdispatch, so all is Asynchronous I/O :)
 - my parser is implement like [picohttpparser](https://github.com/h2o/picohttpparser), so Zero-Copy, ultra fast parsing... yeah, fast may.
 - Easy API, create Web Application, create an extended Web server
 - multi-thread event-loop.